DriveEV Rebate Program

 How to Apply:

-Step 1: Before buying or leasing a car, we strongly encourage you to contact our EV Support Service at email@example.com or 833-443-8363 to confirm that the car you're interested in qualifies for the DriveEV rebate.
+Step 1: Before buying or leasing a car, we strongly encourage you to contact our EV Support Service by requesting a consultation here or by calling 833-443-8363 to confirm that the car you're interested in qualifies for the DriveEV rebate.

 You can also request advice from our EV Specialists to ensure that your EV buying journey goes smoothly.
 For example:

 - If you don’t yet have a vehicle in mind, you can request advice on what cars will meet your needs.

 - For used electric car purchases, the EV Specialists can help you do a battery health check prior to purchase or lease.
 This is strongly encouraged in order to flag certain known problem vehicles for battery degradation.